DCC-EX/dcc-ex.github.io/docs/reference/hardware/dcc-vs-dc.md

 ## Next Steps

-Visit the `/trackmanager/index`{.interpreted-text role="doc"} page to
-see how you can use DC PWM on you \|EX-CS\|.
+Visit the `/trackmanager/index` page to see how you can use DC PWM on you \|EX-CS\|.

 [^1]: The voltage you need for the [\|Motor
     Driver\|](##SUBST##|Motor Driver|) depends on the scale/gauge of the layout you are using.
 Bigger is not always better.
 Too high a voltage can damage your locos.
-See the `reference/hardware/power-supplies:powering the motor driver`{.interpreted-text
-    role="ref"} for more information.
+See the `reference/hardware/power-supplies:powering the motor driver` for more information.